-COVID derailed many a wedding in 2020.
+As we all know, COVID derailed many weddings this past year.
 For plenty of engaged couples, months and months of planning effectively felt like wasted time, resulting in a rollercoaster of changes, postponements, or canceled plans.
 While some determined-to-be-wed pairs carried out their vision on a smaller scale, others pushed their “I do’s” farther out into 2021 or beyond.
 To wit, virtual and micro weddings became a regular occurrence.
-Now, the second wedding trend is emerging for those who still want to celebrate more inclusively with friends and family as initially intended.
+Now, with the increased rollout of the vaccine, brides are seeking to get married again but on a larger scale.
+Enter: the vast emergence of second weddings for those who still want to celebrate their nuptials, more inclusively with friends and family, as initially intended.

-Ordinarily, a second wedding would sound a bit extra, but for couples whose plans inadvertently fell amid a pandemic, it’s far from excessive.
+Ordinarily, a second wedding (to the same partner) would sound a bit extra, but for couples whose plans inadvertently fell amid a pandemic, it’s far from excessive.
 A second wedding awards couple’s the opportunity to celebrate their love with those they hold nearest and dearest.
 Plus, it’s a time to debut dreamy bridal fashions that might have felt overdone for virtual or small-scale nuptials.
-“Weddings for 2021 are still very uncertain, but one thing is for sure, the bride still wants to wear her dream gown regardless of the size of the event or type of wedding she is having,” says Beth Drake, a bridal division director merchandise manager at David’s Bridal.
+“Weddings for 2021 are still very uncertain, but one thing is for sure, the bride still wants to wear her dream gown regardless of the size of the event, or type of wedding she is having,” says Beth Drake, a bridal division merchandise director at David’s Bridal.

-Whether you’re planning an “I do”-over on a massive scale, timing a celebratory reception to the anniversary of a 2020 minimony, or planning an IRL affair after a virtual first go, what to wear is undoubtedly top of mind.
-Do you finally debut the extraordinary gown you bought months ago?
-Or, splurge for a new one if the original style no longer suits your vibe?
+Whether you’re planning an “I do”-over on a massive scale, timing a celebratory reception to the anniversary of your 2020 "minimony", or planning an IRL affair after a virtual first go, questions surrounding what to wear is undoubtedly top of mind.
+Like do you finally debut the extraordinary gown you bought months ago?
+Or splurge for a new one if the original style no longer suits your vibe?
 If you veered simple with your look for a low-key ceremony, should you lean into a totally new, perhaps more glamorous, aesthetic for round two?
-Then there’s the matter of bridal event attire for postponed or second-take bridal showers, bachelorette parties, and rehearsal dinners.
+There’s also the matter of bridal event attire for second-take bridal showers, bachelorette parties, and rehearsal dinners.
 These occasions all call for an outfit, be it dressed-up or subtly chic.

 Meet the Expert

-- Beth Drake is a bridal division director merchandise manager at David’s Bridal.
+- Beth Drake is a bridal division merchandise director at David’s Bridal.

 - Andrea Louie Brown is a divisional merchandise manager at BHLDN.